fqixiang/LifeProject/README.md

 ## 🔄 Update: Batched Classification (batch-llm-call branch)
 This branch introduces a more efficient version of the classification logic with key updates:
 - Use main_batched.py instead of main.py
 - Combine all non-empty goals per person (row) into a single LLM call, reducing token usage
 - Replace categories.json with system_prompt.txt, which ensures full alignment with the current codebook
 - Same output structure as before: one classification per goal column
+- Update evaluate_accuracy.py to output classification accuracy by category and by person, and to list all cases with classification differences
 To run the new version:

 ```bash